- Key Facts

 - Ratings in the portfolio performance category differ, because the composition of portfolios in the respective DMCs and their performance can differ between the institutions;

 - Overall performance ratings differ as ADB and World Bank apply different methodologies in aggregating the scores;

 World Bank's CPIA questionnaire used by ADB allows for differences in professional judgment.
 The effect of such differences in judgment has been minimized through elaborate review and oversight arrangements.

 How do multilateral banks collaborate in the CPA exercise?

 ADB collaborates with other multilateral agencies, particularly with International Development Association (IDA) of the World Bank Group.
 ADB has:

 - adopted World Bank's CPIA questionnaire; and

-- participated regularly in multilateral development bank (MDB) technical workshops on PBA methods.
-(ADB hosted this workshop in August 2010.
-ADB also participated in the MDB technical workshop on PBA in Tunis in June 2011.)
+- participates regularly in multilateral development bank (MDB) technical workshops on PBA methods.

 In the context of harmonization and closely coordinating business processes and analytical work to support country strategies, joint assessments for post-conflict and weakly performing countries are being supported.
 Joint assessments in other countries may also be considered provided that these do not impair ownership of and accountability for ratings.